395t/review-assignments/_summaries/niemeyer2020giraffe_2.md

 ![ALT TEXT](niemeyer2020giraffe_2_1c.PNG)

 The model also exhibited controllable scene generation.
-With the help of disentangling parts of a scene, the model was also capable of successfully apply some transformations to objects such as rotation and changing camera elevation.
+With the help of disentangling parts of a scene, the model was also capable of successfully applying some transformations to objects such as rotation and changing camera elevation.
 Here are the results presented in the paper:

 ![ALT TEXT](niemeyer2020giraffe_2_1d.PNG)